-The VAT Margin Scheme can really benefit business affected by the above challenges: under the rules of the scheme you pay VAT at 16.67% (or 1/6th) fn the difference between what you bought the item for and what you sold it for (rather than the standard rate of 20% on the sales price).
+The VAT margin scheme can really benefit business affected by the above challenges.
+Under the rules of the scheme, you pay VAT at 16.67% (or 1/6th) of the difference between what you bought the item for and what you sold it for (rather than the standard rate of 20% on the sales price).

 You run a puppy breeding business and buy a puppy from a non VAT registered breeder for £1,000.
 You then sell that puppy for £2,000 to another individual who’s also not VAT registered.
 Using the margin scheme, you will pay VAT on the difference between what you bought & sold the puppy at, which is £1,000.
 Therefore you’ll pay VAT of £166.67 on the sale of this particular puppy.

 If you were using the Standard VAT Scheme you would:

 - Have no input VAT to reclaim as no VAT was charged on the cost of the puppy you bought;